commonvault/ex_AI_2048/README.md

 - Assign **heuristic weights** for more than one heuristic functions.

 **Resources:**
-[stackoverflow post](https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048) about smoothness and monotonicity.
+[stackoverflow post](https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048) about smoothness, monotonicity, and free tiles.

+**In-progress:**
+To model the adversarial search with reinforcement learning instead of minimax.